 One Company arrived in June, 1794, the first regular artillery unit in Bermuda.
 It was posted in St. George's and new town of Hamilton.
 It received little attention from England and by September, 1807, there were only 1 2nd Lieutenant, 2 corporals, 2 bombardiers, 1 gunner and 1 drummer, no further recruits.
 The unit returned to England in late 1807.

 On 2nd December 1796 the death in Bermuda at the age of 46 of His Excellency, Governor William Campbell, Lieutenant Colonel of the 24th Regiment of Foot, who died of fever only a few days after his arrival.
+He occupied his office for only 8 days.

 A plaque on the right wall of St. Peter's Church in Bermuda.
 Photo by the author exclusively for Bermuda Online